version-central/ext-wordpress/README.md

 ### Manual

-Download the [current ZIP](https://github.com/version-central/ext-wordpress/archive/master.zip) and upload the plugin ZIP to your WordPress installation in your administration area.
+Download the [current ZIP](https://github.com/version-central/ext-wordpress/archive/master.zip) and upload the plugin ZIP to your WordPress installation in your wp-admin area.

 ## Configuration

-Open the plugin configuration under `Settings > VersionCentral` in your WordPress administration area and add your application token from the VersionCentral project.
+Open the plugin configuration under `Settings > VersionCentral` in your wp-admin area and add your application token from the VersionCentral project.
 After verifying the token, information should appear for your application in the VersionCentral dashboard.

-You can also force an update to VersionCentral from your administration area.
+You can also force an update to VersionCentral from your wp-admin area.

 ## Contact